OMatics/Simp-O-Matic/HELP.md

   - `!help key` — shows how to read the help messages.
   - `!help source` — shows information about the source code for this bot.
   - `!help [!command]` — shows help on a certain command.
+- `!commands` — Lists out all commands, but with no description.
+For descriptions, use `!help`.
 - `!!` — Expands into the previously issued command:
   - `!!@ [@user-name]` — Expands into the previously issued command by that user.
   - `!!^` — Expands into the previous message sent (this counts commands as being messages too, since they are).